leonlinsx/minimal-mistakes/_posts/2019-04-14-hong-kong-pledges.md

 > And a "qualified lender" is defined by Section 308(1) to be a bank (including a restricted licence bank or a deposit taking company), a stockbroker, insurer or anyone licensed by the SFC to provide margin finance on shares.

 If a bank lends to a founder and ends up with a large position in the company due to the collateral, they do not have to disclose this.
+Webb-site is concerned that these large pledged stakes cause unnecessary downside risks for the stock.

 > The security interest only becomes discloseable if the lender effectively forecloses and starts selling the stock, and then he has the usual 3 business days in which to make the disclosure.
 By then, of course, it is too late to be of much use to investors as the stock will already have crashed.